marian-kadanka/checkout-fees-for-woocommerce/readme.txt

 **Checkout Fees for WooCommerce** plugin extend WooCommerce by adding options to set **payment gateways fees or discounts**.

-Fees and discounts can be added to both *standart WooCommerce payment gateways* (Direct Bank Transfer (BACS), Cheque Payment, Cash on Delivery and PayPal) and *custom payment gateways* added with any other plugin.
+Fees and discounts can be added to both:

+* *standart WooCommerce payment gateways* (Direct Bank Transfer (BACS), Cheque Payment, Cash on Delivery and PayPal) and
+* *custom payment gateways* added with any other plugin.

 Plugin requires minimum setup: after enabling the fee/discount for selected gateway, you can set: